AdobeDocs/marketo.es-ES/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/approve-unapprove-an-email-program.md

    ![](assets/image2014-9-12-13-3a43-3a44.png)

    ¡Perfecto!
-Ya lo has hecho.
+Has terminado.
 Su correo electrónico se enviará a la hora programada.

    ![](assets/image2014-9-12-13-3a43-3a56.png)